MobilityData/awesome-transit/README.md

 ##### Python
 - [ESRI public-transit-tools](https://github.com/Esri/public-transit-tools) - Tools for working with public transit data in ArcGIS (license for ArcGIS required).
 - [gtfsdb](https://github.com/OpenTransitTools/gtfsdb) - Python library for converting GTFS files into a relational database.
+- [gtfs-segments](https://github.com/UTEL-UIUC/gtfs_segments) - Python package that represents GTFS data for buses in a concise tabular manner using segments.
 - [gtfslib-python](https://github.com/afimb/gtfslib-python) -  An open source library in python for reading GTFS files and computing various stats and indicators about Public Transport networks.
 - [gtfsman](https://github.com/geops/gtfsman) - Repository-like tool in Python to manage and update a huge number of GTFS feeds.
 - [gtfspy](https://github.com/CxAalto/gtfspy) - Public transport network analysis and travel time computations using Python3.
 Compatible with Postgres/PostGIS, Oracle, MySQL, and SQLite.
 Used by [gtfspy-webviz](https://github.com/CxAalto/gtfspy-webviz).